GoogleCloudPlatform/community/tutorials/infra-automation-kcc-config-sync-gatekeeper/index.md

         kubectl apply -f config-management.yaml

 1. Create Google Cloud resources in the corresponding environment to test the configuration.
 For this example, you create a Cloud Storage bucket in the dev workspace.
-Create a file with the following content under the `namespaces/cc-tutorial-dev` directory.
+Create a file with the following content in the `namespaces/cc-tutorial-dev` directory.
 Make sure that `metadata.name` has a globally unique value, as required by Cloud Storage.

         # namespaces/cc-tutorial-dev/storagebucket.yaml